-- Will learn from toys that can be shaken, moved about and put into other containers
+- Will love to learn from toys that can be shaken, moved about and put into other containers.

-- May cry when you go out of sight, so games of peek a boo and hide and seek can help them to learn you don’t actually disappear when they can’t see you
+- May cry when you go out of sight; playing games of peek-a-boo and hide and seek can help them to learn you don’t actually disappear when they can’t see you.

-- Using finger foods and a spoon will help improve manual skills and hand-eye co-ordination
+- Eating finger foods and using a spoon will help improve manual skills and hand-eye co-ordination.

 Babies of this age…

 - May be able to pick up small objects with a thumb-and-finger ‘pincer’ action